ibm-cloud-docs/account/catalog-update-private.md

 To complete this task, you need to be assigned the editor role on the catalog management service.
 For more information, see [Assigning users access](/docs/account?topic=account-catalog-access).

-## Update an existing version in the console
+## Update an existing version by using the console
 {: #update-editor-offering}
 {: ui}